mitranim/fpx/docs/html/partials/dict.md

 ---

-## Object
+## Dict

-Utils for dealing with properties and property maps.
+Utils for dealing with properties and dictionaries ("objects").

 ---